VeriSilicon/tflite-vx-delegate/README.md

 # TfLite-vx-delegate
 TfLite-vx-delegate constructed with TIM-VX as an openvx delegate for tensorflow lite.
-Before vx-delegate, you may have nnapi-linux version from Verisilicon, we suggest you move to this new delegate because:
+Before vx-delegate, you may have nnapi-linux version from VeriSilicon, we suggest you move to this new delegate because:

     1. without nnapi, it's flexible to enable more AI operators.
-    2. vx-delegate is opensourced, and will promised compatible with latest tensorflow release(currently v2.9.0).
+    2. vx-delegate is opensourced, and will promised compatible with latest tensorflow release(currently v2.14.0).
 # Use tflite-vx-delegate

 ## Prepare source code